whitneyburton/portfolios/students/1606-front/blake-worsley/template.md

 ### Playing a Part

 Early in my time here at turing, I was invited to be a part of the Student Advisory Board and actively led and engaged our cohort in our weekly group retros.
-I conducted surveys and sat in on meetings
+I conducted surveys and sat in on meetings with the staff.
+I was also involved in the Turing podcast and engaged in multiple outing with 1606.
+My mentor previously attended turing and I had the opportunity to spend time with him every week as well.
+I engaged in group meetups and networked with speakers as they visited our classes.

 ## Review